Roland Herzog (University of Heidelberg, Germany)Hide

 Her current research interests include model reduction methods for networks, nonlinear model reduction methods, nonlinear control methods, modeling and control of physical systems with applications to electrical circuits, electromechanical systems, mechanical systems, smart energy networks and distributed optimal control applications to smart grids.

-Claudia Schillings (University of Mannheim, Germany)Hide
+Claudia Schillings (Free University Berlin, Germany)Hide

 Short biography.
 Claudia Schillings